gcc-mirror/gcc/gcc/config/frv/frv.md

   [(set_attr "length" "4")
    (set_attr "type" "int")])

-;; Signed multiplication producing 64 bit results from 32 bit inputs ;; Note, frv doesn't have a 32x32->32 bit multiply, but the compiler ;; will do the 32x32->64 bit multiply and use the bottom word.
+;; Signed multiplication producing 64-bit results from 32-bit inputs
+;; Note, frv doesn't have a 32x32->32 bit multiply, but the compiler ;; will do the 32x32->64 bit multiply and use the bottom word.
 (define_expand "mulsidi3"